antipersona/ANTITEMA/README.md

 ### Installation
 The chrome folder is a theme for firefox.
 It should be placed into ~/.mozilla/firefox/[profile]/chrome/ (in my case).
 You can check where is your .mozilla folder by typing about:profiles in the address bar of firefox.

+The firefox theme is a modification of [this one](https://github.com/datguypiko/Firefox-Mod-Blur)

 The rest of the folders should be placed on ~/.config/